-- LHSV, liquid hourly space velocity: It is the ratio of Volume of liquid present in feed at 60″F/hr to volume of reactor or catalyst & denoted as liquid feed@ scfh/ft3.
+- LHSV, liquid hourly space velocity: It is the ratio of the Volume of liquid present in feed at 60″F/hr to the volume of reactor or catalyst & denoted as liquid feed@ scfh/ft3.

-- WHSV,weight hourly space velocity: It is the ratio of wt of feed/hr to wt.of catalyst
+- WHSV, weight hourly space velocity: It is the ratio of wt of feed/hr to the weight of the catalyst

 Among these three types of space velocities, LHSV is frequently used in the oil and gas industry.
 It has significant impacts on hydrotreating reactions mainly in hydro-desulphurization (HDS), hydro-denitrogenation (HDN), and hydro-dearomatization (HDA).

 As the Liquid Hourly Space velocity (LHSV) is the ratio of the volumetric flow rate (hourly) of the liquid feed to the volume of the catalyst present in the reactor.
 So, LHSV is reciprocal of the space-time.
 Reducing LHSV generally results in an enhancement of the hydrotreating reaction.
 However, an excessive reduction of LHSV can create the operation difficult due to the hydraulic perspective & it can cause channeling which leads to liquid mal-distribution and under-utilization of the catalyst.
 A significantly high LHSV not only reduces the feed & catalyst contact time but also increases the reactor pressure drop and other hydraulic challenges.